Families of Flight 752 victims report threats, acts of intimidation — and blame Tehran

 Intimidation from a distance

-The aunt claims agents of the Iranian regime detained her, abused her and warned her to keep her family silent.
+The aunt claims Iran's security agency detained her, abused her and warned her to keep her family silent.
 "The worst things that could happen to a person in those 24 hours ... they did to me," Fatemeh Latifi told CBC News through a translator on March 5.

 But even in Canada, where they're filing for refugee status, they claim Tehran hasn't forgotten about them.
 Reza Akbari of the Iranian Heritage Society of Edmonton said government officials visited Saeedina's grandparents in Iran and asked them why their family was betraying their country.